 These models will either use a statistical or judgmental scoring analysis.
 In each case, the end credit score result can vary as well.

 A statistical scoring model utilizes multiple factors from one or a number of credit reporting agencies, correlates them and then assigns weights to each factor.
 The model does not consider the individual judgments or experiences of any credit officials.

-A judgmental scoring model considers a person or organization’s financial statement, payment history, bank references and even the credit official’s own previous experience in handling its products and services.
-By including these elements in someone’s credit history, a subjective judgment is given more weight in determining the credit score.
+A judgmental scoring model considers an individual or organizational financial statement, payment history, bank references and even the credit official’s own previous experience in handling its products and services.
+By including these elements in someone’s credit history, a subjective judgment is given more weight in determining the credit score rating scale.